Antipope Clement VII: Papal election and reign

-Robert was elected pope at Fondi on 20 September 1378 by the cardinals who opposed the return of the Papacy from Avignon to Rome, and the election of Pope Urban VI in the latter town.
-He chose the regnal name of Clement VII, and became the first of the line of 'popes' (now counted as antipopes) of the so-called Western Schism, the second of the two periods referred to as the Great Schism, which lasted until 1417.
+Robert was elected pope at Fondi on 20 September 1378 by the cardinals who opposed the return of the papacy from Avignon to Rome, and the election of Urban VI in the latter town.
+He chose the regnal name of Clement VII, and became the first of the line of popes (now counted as antipopes) of the so-called Western Schism, the second of the two periods referred to as the Great Schism, which lasted until 1417.
 Following a victory at Marino by Urban VI's troops, Clement, feeling vulnerable, fled Anagni to Sperlonga, then Gaeta, finally landing at Naples.
 Received with great respect by Queen Joanna I of Naples, Clement found himself assailed by the local populace which chanted, "Viva Papa Urbano" and "Muoia l'Anticristo".
 He deemed Naples unsafe and fled by ship to Avignon, France, being greeted by five cardinals.

-Charles V of France, who seems to have been sounded beforehand on the choice of the Roman pontiff, soon became his warmest protector.
+King Charles V of France, who seems to have been sounded beforehand on the choice of the Roman pontiff, soon became his warmest protector.
 Clement eventually succeeded in winning to his cause Castile, Aragon, Navarre, a great part of the Latin East, and Flanders.
 Scotland supported Clement because England supported Urban.
 He had adherents, besides, scattered through Germany, while Portugal on two occasions acknowledged him, but afterwards forsook him.
 Burgundy and Savoy also acknowledged his authority.